Building Docker Images with heroku.yml

 The Heroku container

-Docker images, we recommend using Heroku’s default buildpack-powered build system instead, which
+Docker images, we recommend using Heroku’s default buildpack-powered build system.
+It

-offers automatic stack-image security updates, language-specific optimisations, and avoids the need to maintain a Dockerfile
+offers automatic base image security updates and language-specific optimizations.
+It also avoids the need to maintain a Dockerfile

 .